realmlabs/playground/README.md

 ejgbadebo / DeathNapalm - Steam
 vnxi / Aishitarti on PSO2 / SkyShadowed on League (I don't play too much tho)
 freya / Asphidel on League, Steam, etc
+Cryptno on Smite / Screw You Guyz on League